Average Cost: Balancing Expenses for Sustainable Operations and Growth

 When it comes to pricing products or services, understanding average cost is essential for setting competitive prices that cover expenses and generate profits.
 By calculating the average cost per unit, businesses can determine the minimum price at which they should sell their products to break even.

 For instance, a coffee shop that sells specialty lattes needs to consider the average cost of producing each latte, including the cost of coffee beans, milk, and labor.
-By setting prices above the average cost per latte, the coffee shop can ensure that it covers its expenses and generates a profit margin.
+By setting prices above the average cost per latte, the coffee shop can ensure that it covers its expenses and generates a margin.

 • Canadian Example: In Canada, Tim Hortons uses average cost analysis to set prices for its popular coffee and donuts, ensuring that they remain competitive in the market while maintaining profitability.